wavemaker/docs/learn/react-native/deep-linking.md

 ## Deep Linking

-**Deep linking** in the context of mobile apps refers to using a uniform resource identifier (URI) that links to a specific location within a mobile app rather than simply launching the app.
+**Deep Linking** in the context of mobile apps refers to using a uniform resource identifier (URI) that links to a specific location within a mobile app rather than simply launching the app.
 This can be used to link to specific content or pages within the app, improving user experience by taking users directly to the content they're interested in.
 The following are some ways in which deep linking can be implemented in your WaveMaker app: